chelsey-wiley/blog-app/README.md

 Build on CMS to allow Kid’s Cottage to have more control Implement google analytics to track user data Implement a Blog Site as a simple solution to keep parents involved.
-As business grows integrate login and portal features - no CMS as project is on going
+As business grows integrate login and portal features - no CMS as project is ongoing
  - Impact: <br>
  Parents feel more engaged with the staff, leading to an increase in referrals and retention.